 Danielle is a Doctoral Researcher at the Max Planck Institute for the Study of Societies (MPIfG) and the University of Cologne, located in Cologne, Germany.
 She is a member of the International Max Planck Research School on the Social and Political Constitution of the Economy, a doctoral program offered jointly by the Max Planck Institute for the Study of Societies and the Faculty of Management, Economics, and Social Sciences at the University of Cologne.
 Her supervisor is Prof. Dr. André Kaiser of the Cologne Center for Comparative Politics.
 Other members of her thesis advisory committee are Chitralekha Basu (Cologne) and Letizia Mencarini (Bocconi University).

 Her dissertation concerns abortion access in Europe, with a particular focus on how abortion policies are implemented and how this affects doctors and other medical professionals' choice to offer abortion services.
-She has already completed a field study in Puglia, Italy, analyzing the reasons behind high regional levels of conscientious objection to abortion among medical personnel and how this affects the effective implementation of the national law on abortion.
-Other work for her dissertation will include comparative analysis between European countries, with a goal of understanding the regional and local policies and population characteristics that make a region more or less appealing for abortion providers to work there.
+The qualitative component includes a field study in Puglia, Italy, analyzing the reasons behind high regional levels of conscientious objection to abortion among medical personnel and how this affects the effective implementation of the national law on abortion.
+Danielle also has gathered quatitative data to facilitate comparative analysis of abortion access between European countries, with a goal of understanding the regional and local policies and population characteristics that make a region more or less appealing for abortion providers to work there.

 During her PhD, Danielle has been an advocate for doctoral researchers both in her own institution and more broadly.
-In 2022, she was a member of the Steering Group of the Max Planck PhDnet, and she continues to work with PhDnet as co-coordinator of the Equal Opportunities Working Group and member of the social media and survey working groups.
+In 2022, she was a member of the Steering Group of the Max Planck PhDnet, co-coordinator of the Equal Opportunities Working Group, and a member of the social media and survey working groups.

 She holds an MA in Political Science, a Master of Public Administration with a concentration in Nonprofit Management, a BA in Political Science, a BA in Philosophy, and an undergraduate-level Certificate in Advanced Leadership Studies.
 Before moving to Germany, Danielle worked in the private and nonprofit sectors in several organizations related to impact investing, tech startups, leadership development, and generally project management.